For strategic planning to be successful the corporate culture needs to allow for the exploration of new ideas and encourage candid debate.

-If you recognize some of these traits in your organization, you may have sufficient self-awareness to start breaking out of a destructive corporate culture.
+If you recognize some of these traits in your organization, you have sufficient self-awareness to start breaking out of a destructive corporate culture.
+It’s very difficult to change the corporate culture on your own.
 You’ll probably need to work with a business coach to improve the company culture and the prevalent attitudes, but at least you’ve started to acknowledge the issues.

-In that case, it will be difficult for you to engage in open, honest discussions about the changes your organization will need to make to become more successful.
-Before you commit the time, money and effort to develop a strategic plan make sure that you understand the culture within your firm and how attitudes within the organization impact the ability to start working on business strategy.
+In the latter case, it will be difficult to have open, honest discussions about the changes your organization needs to make to become more successful.
+Before you commit the time, money, and effort to develop a strategic plan make sure that you understand the culture within your firm and how attitudes within the organization impact the ability to start working on business strategy.

 It is very important to have an environment in which anything and everything can be discussed in a candid, rational manner, without emotions getting in the way, and without fear of reprisals.
 If that environment is not present, any attempt at business strategy development is going to be futile.
 You’ll have to work on improving the corporate culture first, before you can embark on any strategic planning initiatives.